17 Bridal Skincare Tips For Glowing Wedding Skin

 3. Manage Excess Facial Oil

 If you're on the go, blotting papers will help keep your face shine-free.
 If you need a more advanced grease solution, streamline your routine.
 Use a mild face wash, skip the toner and add a lightweight oil-free moisturizer.
-Excessive face washing will kick oil production into overdrive.
+Excessive face washing will kick oil production into overdrive, which is no good for getting that bridal glow.

 4. Eat Super Foods